Solving Homelessness In Colorado

 Our methods include:

-Using the group as a coordination vehicle for volunteer task forces to address immediate, specific, simple needs
+Using the organization as a coordination vehicle for task forces to address immediate, specific, simple needs

 Bridging connections between established organizations/from organizations to their target service populations